mizuki-nana/coreVM/README.md

 ### Garbage Collection
 The garbage collection layer is responsible for cleaning up unreachable objects on the heap.
-The garbage collector is designed to be configured to use one of several types of garbage collection schemes.
-Currently only the "reference counting" scheme is supported.
+The garbage collector is designed to be configured to use one of several types of garbage collection schemes, with one example being the "reference counting" scheme.

 The garbage collector is tightly coupled with the object heap in terms of their interactions, but not so much in the design.
 Each dynamic object is associated